Context-Aware Deep Learning for Robust Channel Extrapolation in Fluid Antenna Systems

 \subsubsection{CSCA}

 Considering the finite aperture of FAS, multipath propagation creates specific geometric constraints and long-range correlations across the antenna surface.
 We introduce CSCA to capture these global dependencies that local convolutions might miss.
 By facilitating cross-scale contextual attention, it promotes global consistency of the extrapolated channel with the underlying propagation geometry over the finite aperture.
 We first reduce the input feature channels to half of the original before feeding them into two self-attention modules.
 One branch directly undergoes self-attention at the same scale, while the other duplicates the feature map and down-samples it to half of the original resolution.
 The downsampled feature map is then processed along with the original-scale features within the self-attention mechanism.
-At each self-attention stage, patches are extracted from the input features, and the cosine similarity between patches in the missing region and those in the external region is computed to establish cross-region feature correlations.
-Formally, let $q_i$ denote the $i$-th patch from the observed region $\psi^l$, and $k_j$ denote the $j$-th patch from the masked region $\phi^l$.
+At each self-attention stage, patches are extracted from the input features, and the cosine similarity between patches in the missing region and those in the external region is computed to establish cross-region feature correlations. {Formally, let $q_i$ denote the $i$-th patch from the masked region $\psi^l$, and $k_j$ denote the $j$-th patch from the observed region $\phi^l$.
 The cosine similarity is computed as} \begin{small} \end{small} The attention weights are then computed by \begin{small} \end{small} The unobserved port patches are then reconstructed based on the computed attention scores, given by \begin{small} \end{small} where $v_{j}$ represents the $j$-th patch extracted from features outside unobserved regions.
 Finally we concatenate the results of the two branches as the final result.